matrix-org/matrix-spec-proposals/proposals/2448-blurhash-for-media.md

 ### m.sticker

 An optional field is added to `m.sticker`'s `content.info` dictionary with the key `blurhash`.
-It's value is a BlurHash of the sticker media.
+Its value is a BlurHash of the sticker media.

 Example `m.sticker` content: